MithrilJS/mithril.js/docs/contributing.md

 Yes, there's an `eslint` configuration, but it's not strict about formatting at all.
 If your contribution passes `npm run lint`, it's good enough for a PR (and it can still be accepted even if it doesn't pass).

 Spacing and formatting inconsistencies may be fixed after the fact, and we don't want that kind of stuff getting in the way of contributing.

+## How do I embed live previews in docs?

+Any code tag marked as `js` and not `javascript` will automatically be wrapped in a live Flems preview.